Patchethium/Azalea/README.md

 echo "set -x VOICEVOX_CORE_DIR /path/to/core" >> ~/.config/fish/config.fish
 ```

 As the VOICEVOX core also needs OpenJTalk's dictionary, the crate will search for it under the `VOICEVOX_CORE_DIR`.
-You can also set the `OPENJTALK_DIR` environment variable to override the default path, just the same as `VOICEVOX_CORE_DIR`.
+You can also manually set the `OPENJTALK_DIR` environment variable, just the same as `VOICEVOX_CORE_DIR`.

 ### Setup